Estimation of temperature-dependent growth profiles for the assessment of time of hatching in forensic entomology

-This would solve the problem if we knew the expected growth curve $L_T$ for any temperature $T$ we can observe, but in practice we can have experimental data only for a relatively small set of temperatures.
-We need therefore to estimate first the growth profile $L_T$ for a generic temperature $T$ from a set of estimated growth curves $ \widetilde{L}_{T_1}, \ldots, \widetilde{L}_{T_K}$.
-The main difficulty here is that the temperature influences the speed of the growth process.
-Using the language of FDA, these curves present both amplitude and phase variation \citep[see][]{ramsay2005functional,marron2014statistics}, as can be appreciated from the example of the \emph{Calliphora vicina} experimental data and their estimated constant temperature growth curves in Figure \ref{fig3}.
+This would solve the problem if we knew the expected growth curve $L_T$ and its derivative $L'_T$ for any temperature $T$ we can observe, but in practice we can have experimental data only for a relatively small set of temperatures. \\

-At this stage, one postulates that the experimental growth curves $\widetilde{L}_{T_1}(t),\ldots,\widetilde{L}_{T_{K}}(t)$ have corresponding profiles in a standardized time scale $\widetilde{S}_{T_1},\ldots,\widetilde{S}_{T_K}$.
-These can be obtained using warping transformations $\widetilde{w}_{T_1},\ldots,\widetilde{w}_{T_K}$, acting over the time in such a way, for any $k=1,\ldots,K$, $\widetilde{S}_{T_k}\circ \widetilde{w}_{T_k}(t)=\widetilde{L}_{T_k}(t).$ The warping functions can be determined via a landmark registration procedure that aligns hatching time, time of maximum length and pupation time of the growth processes.
-It is of course possible to resort to more advanced registration methods but the relatively simple shape of the growth curves allows landmark registration to perform well, as it can be seen for the example of \emph{Calliphora vicina} growth curves, whose registered growth curves and warping functions can be found in Figure \ref{fig4}.